 Scroll down to view the post-symposium monograph.

-concurrent presentations, roundtable discussions focused on particular topics,
+discussions focused on particular topics, and networking opportunities.

-international students are invited to attend, submit presentation proposals, and
+development activities are invited to attend, submit presentation

 Why You Should Attend

-Individuals involved in supporting international students should attend to:
+Individuals involved in faculty professional development activities should attend to:

-- Explore and gain new ideas for supporting such students
+- Explore and gain new ideas for faculty development

 - Build a regional network of colleagues